 The manufacturer is to mark the products in the prescribed manner, see EN 10028-1.
 In the case of plates which are not supplied in bundles, the marking is to be applied 200 to 400 mm from the bottom end in such a way that, looked at from the bottom end of the plate, the characters are upright and therefore indicate the direction of rolling.

 E. Steels for Cargo Tanks of Gas Tankers

-- 1.1 These Rules apply to flat products made from Fine-grained structural steels, - High strength, quenched and tempered finegrained structural steels, - Nickel alloy steels which are tough at low temperatures, - Austenitic steels which are intended for the fabrication of cargo tanks and process pressure vessels for carrying liquefied gases.
+1.1 These Rules apply to flat products made from Fine-grained structural steels, which are intended for the fabrication of cargo tanks and process pressure vessels for carrying liquefied gases.